 1. Warm or Hot Outlets

-An outlet should never feel hot to the touch.
-Consistent heat can signal overloaded circuits, loose wiring connections, or internal outlet damage.
+An outlet should never feel hot to the touch, and consistent heat often signals overloaded circuits, loose wiring connections, or internal outlet damage.
+Outlets that remain warm after devices are unplugged may indicate deteriorating internal connections.

 2. Burning Smell or Melted Plastic Odor

-If you notice a burning or melted plastic smell near an outlet, unplug connected devices immediately.
-Electrical odors can indicate overheated insulation, internal arcing, or damaged wiring.
+If you notice a burning or melted plastic smell near an outlet, unplug connected devices immediately because electrical odors can indicate overheated insulation, internal arcing, or damaged wiring.
+This warning sign becomes more serious when combined with heat or discoloration.

 3. Discoloration or Scorch Marks